dannycab/dannycab.github.io/content/research/index.md

 hidemeta: true
 ---

 I work with [several research groups](#groups) that focus on different aspects of education.
 I've had the chance to work on a few projects.
 Here are some [recent ones](#current-projects) and here are some [older ones](#older-projects).
 I've given a number of presentations about this work.
 Here's a sample of some of the [more recent ones](#presentations).
+My full list of publications is available [here](https://dannycab.github.io/pubs/).

 ## groups